Unity-Technologies/pixyz-sdk-samples/README.md

 16. Copy paste a single file into the folder watcher input folder directory
 17. Exported files will appear in the output folder and if you have used Unity Cloud AssetManager they will also appear in your project on asset manager

-**Parallel Processing**
+### Parallel Processing

-Note: This sample consumes multiple pixyz licenses at the same time as they are initialized in separate processes that run in parallel
+Note: This sample consumes multiple Pixyz licenses at the same time as they are initialized in separate processes that run in parallel
 1. Make sure that you have pyside6 installed as per step 8 in the installation doc.
 This is what is used to create the user interface
 2. Locate the folder ParallelProcessing.
 You will see two scripts, one is the main script that controls the UI and exectues the second script per process that is started.
 3. Run the main script, you will see a new window appear, you can use this window to add new files to import by using the + button at the bottom.
-4. Each file that you import will start a new process and consume a node of pixyz SDK.
+4. Each file that you import will start a new process and consume a node of Pixyz SDK.
 5. These will run in parallel until completed or terminated.
 6. All processes that are running or completed will be present in the main UI process.
 7. Any information that is printed to the console from the sub process will be shown in the label field of that process in the UI